 Power analysis from Stage 1 of the Trans Schwarzwald

 Stage 1 started with a fast undulating sector that lead to an 11min climb averaging 10%.
 The previous day I had scoped out this initial segment and had decided to employ an aggressively cautious approach as I really wasn’t sure where I would sit in the hierarchy of the race or how I would fair over multiple stages.
 Another thing that added to my decision to pace myself was the climbing nature of the sector immediately following the first climb.
 Going full gas from the gun would surely cost me on the 4% drag up to the top of the ridge line.

 I held good position at the front through the undulating section, and as we made the left turn onto the steep first climb, I tried to settle into my rhythm and keep any crazy power surges to a minimum.
-The morning of the stage I had woken up with a sore throat, and with this in the back of my mind I probably paced myself a bit too much.
+I probably paced myself a bit too much.
 But still, I averaged 385w Normalized Power for the first 5:30min of the climb.
 At the start of this 5:30min segment, I was passed by a lot of riders but kept cool, and by the end of this short section, I had started to reel those riders in.

 In Figure 2 you can view the initial 5 minutes in a bit more detail and see the benefits of controlling large power surges.
 Keeping the first 48sec at only 470w (average) meant I could recover from the effort at a high level (368w) and get faster as the climb went on.